 Expert commentary is provided by Dr Brandon Orr-Walker, an Endocrinologist at Middlemore hospital in Auckland.

-The ‘Guidance on the Use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care – Research Review Educational Series Module’ activities have been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and have been approved for up to 1 CME credits for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.
+“Guidance on the Use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care" E-Learning Module has been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and has been approved for up to 1 CME credit for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.

-‘Guidance on the use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care’ has been endorsed by The College of Nurses and has been approved for 1 hour professional development.
+"Guidance on the use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care" E-Learning has been endorsed by The College of Nurses and has been approved for 1 hour professional development.